Application and Registration

 Your timetable and the CTCA academic calendar will be available in January.

 Aptly known as the Mother City of South Africa, and voted the most beautiful city in the world, Cape Town welcomes visitors from across the globe.
 The Cape Town Creative Academy offers students from abroad the opportunity to be part of a progressive offering shaped by the complex needs of the contemporary information economy.

 In order to be considered for admission, international applicants are required to submit a certified copy of the South African Qualifications Authority (SAQA) Certificate of Evaluation of the applicant’s international qualifications.
 [This Certificate can be obtained from SAQA at www.saqa.org.za.]
 They must be proficient in English and meet the CTCA’s selection requirements.

 International students, including students from the Southern African Development Community (SADC), are required to have study permits to study in the Republic of South Africa.
 You will only be registered if you have a valid temporary resident permit (i.e. a study permit).
+It is important to start this process early.
 Please visit the South African Department of Home Affairs website for information about study visa requirements (www.dha.gov.za).

-STEP 1: Complete the Application form and submit the required artworks and documents.
+STEP 1: Pay the application fee, complete the Application form and submit the required artworks and documents.